Free HIV Testing at the LGBTQIA Resource Center

 All registered students can get themselves tested confidentially for STIs/HIV at SHCS, regardless of insurance.
 Book an appointment online at hem.ucdavis.edu or call 530-752-2349.

-- Find instructions for SHCS’ online STI/HIV testing option in HEP’s Shared Drive
+• You can find instructions for SHCS’ online STI/HIV testing option in HEP’s Shared Drive.

 PrEP and PEP (HIV prevention medications) can be prescribed at SHCS.
 The HPV vaccine is also available, as well as HPV-related cancer screenings for anyone who has a cervix.